aj-m/chandere/README.md

 # TODO

+* Handle files of the same name in the download.py action.
 * Fix ordering of TARGETS.
 * Expose an API such that Chandere can be used as a library.